 As individuals develop from childhood, their surroundings and the people around them influence them in a way that enables them to form certain values as to what is right and what is wrong.
-In today’s society having people from different backgrounds is common place.
-Where the majority of these values overlap is where cultures are formed:
+In today’s society, having people from different backgrounds is commonplace.
+Where a majority of these values overlap is where cultures are formed:

 The strength or weakness of your culture will be a measure of how receptive or resistant to change your employees will be.

-- Consistency: Leaders should exhibit consistent behaviors that become the norm in the eyes of employees.
+- Consistency: Manufacturing leaders should exhibit consistent behaviors that become the norm in the eyes of employees.
 These behaviors should become expected rituals that employees embrace over time.

 o Tools – Production Control Boards or Hr x Hr / SQDC Board Reviews / Standard Work

-- Discipline: Having the habit of establishing meaningful metrics that measure performance; and the ability to identify countermeasures, implement them, and see thru the elimination of the abnormality.
-Also, staying committed to the Lean principle of continuously improving.
+- Discipline: Having the habit of establishing meaningful metrics that measure performance, and the ability to identify countermeasures, implement them, and see thru the elimination of the abnormality.
+Also, staying committed to the Lean manufacturing principle of continuously improving.

-o Tool – A3 Problem Solving / Follow Up
+o Tools – A3 Problem Solving / Follow Up

 - Engagement: Displaying leadership principles that create an environment of trust and respect.

-- Clarity: Employees are more prone to embracing change if they are kept informed, considered and understand what the objective is.
-Especially if you answer the question “what’s in it for me?”
+- Clarity: Employees in manufacturing are more prone to embracing change if they are kept informed, their opinions considered, and understand what the objective is.
+Especially, if you answer the question “What’s in it for me?”

 o Tool – All hands-on meetings / Strategic Planning